klederson/ModelCore/README.md

 ##### dataField configuration

-> by the way this example is the default settings so if is like this you dont need to setup anything
+> by the way this example is the default setting, so if it is like this, you dont need to do any setup

 ```javascript
 …